Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Just Dance

-I was an advanced Salsa dancer from Los Angeles and actually visited Colombia for the first time with the expectation of dancing and meeting women in Salsa clubs only to be disappointed to learn that Colombians don’t dance Salsa like they do internationally.
-Their version is more like running in place while hugging you partner tightly.
-The movements are very simple and surprisingly most Colombians (unknowingly) dance off rhythm, as do most people everywhere.
-For example, the women in Los Angeles Salsa clubs dance more sensual with a greater variety and depth of movement, because they have been schooled on how to dance.
-Very few Colombian women have formal dance experience or access to a talented teaching pool as you have in the United States.
-So what you wouldn’t expect, based on the cultural perception that Latinos are born with rhythm, is that American women are actually better dancers than Colombian women.
+I was an advanced salsa dancer in Los Angeles and actually came to Colombia for the first time expecting to dance and meet women in salsa clubs, only to be disappointed to find that Colombians don’t dance salsa the way it’s done internationally.
+Their style is more like running in place while holding your partner tightly.
+The movements are very simple and, surprisingly, most Colombians (without realizing it) dance off rhythm, just as most people everywhere do.
+For example, women in Los Angeles salsa clubs tend to dance in a more sensual way, with more variety and depth of movement, because they’ve actually been taught how to dance.
+Very few Colombian women have formal dance training or access to a strong pool of instructors like you find in the United States.
+So, contrary to the cliché that Latin people are “born with rhythm,” American women are often better trained dancers than Colombian women.
+Smiley Face

-Dancing and moving your body gracefully to the rhythm of music takes time to learn.
-A few months of lessons, and then thinking you’re going to impress the women, will more likely result in you looking silly.
-In Colombia, simply hold her close and make any type of one-two swaying, rocking, or back and forth movement, or mimic the guy next to you, and you’ll be fine.
-My point is, don’t worry about it because it’s not going to be an issue.
-If you go out dancing most women will likely take you to a contemporary club where popular dance music prevails: Reggaeton, Techno, Trance, and Pop, with occasional Salsa, Merengue, Vallenato, and Cumbia.
-A girlfriend who gives any indication that she is embarrassed to dance with you in front of people she knows, likely does not love you.
+Dancing and moving your body gracefully to music takes time to learn.
+A few months of lessons, followed by the assumption that you’re going to impress women, will more likely just make you look silly.
+In Colombia, you can simply hold her close and use any basic one–two swaying, rocking, or back-and-forth movement, or just copy the guy next to you, and you’ll be fine.
+The point is: don’t stress about it, because it’s not going to be a deal-breaker.
+If you go out dancing, most women will probably take you to a contemporary club where the main music is reggaeton, techno, trance, and pop, with some salsa, merengue, vallenato, and cumbia mixed in.
+A girlfriend who shows any sign that she’s embarrassed to dance with you in front of people she knows probably doesn’t love you.